Visiting Scholars Application

 There are some aspects of the Visiting Scholar program that have to be explain as they may have a bearing on whether you decide it is suitable for you:

 - Qualifications -- There are no formal academic or professional qualifications or credentials required to be a Visiting Scholar at CBE; however, we do require a research proposal, résumé, and two letters of recommendation.
-These would be written by, for example, your PhD supervisor, another professor, your employer, etc. There is no set format but each letter should include the following details:
+These would be written by, for example, your PhD supervisor, another professor, your employer, etc, and sent to Mary Chiasson by these people; this cannot be sent by you.
+There is no set format but each letter should include the following details:

 - Visiting Scholar program’s relevance for your future and career goals